Assessment for Learning

 Knowledge, skills and understanding are learned differently, therefore taught differently and assessed or evaluated differently:

-- Skills are practical and experiential.
-Skills aren’t right or wrong; they are developmental and so the IPC talks about beginning, developing and mastering when it comes to skills learning.
+- Skills refer to things children are able to do.
+Skills have to be learned practically and need time to be practised.
+Skills are developmental and develops through the stages of beginning, developing and mastering.
 The boundaries between these three levels are not clear-cut and different people have different ideas of what each stage looks like.
-That’s why the IPC Assessment for Learning Programme is created the way that it is – built around rubrics.
+That’s why the IPC Assessment for Learning Programme is created the way that it is – built around children and teacher rubrics for the different stages, and learning advice to lead to improvements in learning.

 The IPC Assessment for Learning Programme

 Skills cannot be assessed by tests and they can’t reliably be assessed in one single assessment.
-They need time, and a consistent and simple evaluation process to support teachers.
+They need time, practice, and a consistent and simple process to support both teachers and learners.
 This is where the IPC Assessment for Learning Programme will help you.

 The Assessment for Learning Programme provides: